 Philippians 2:12 …WORK OUT your own salvation with FEAR AND TREMBLING.

-Ultimately we make the decision to doubt or believe.
+Ultimately, we decide to doubt or believe.
 However, we need to know the seriousness of doubting Jesus.
 He told John’s disciples to tell John what they saw but then said this.

 Luke 7:23 “Blessed is the man who does not FALL AWAY on account of me.”